fleetdm/fleet/docs/02-Deploying/06-Reference-Architectures.md

 span multiple regions for more advanced configurations(_not included in the [reference terraform](https://github.com/fleetdm/fleet/tree/main/tools/terraform)_).

 In some cases adding a read replica can increase database performance for specific access patterns.
 In scenarios when automating the API or with `fleetctl` there can be benefits to read performance.
-Ultimately

 ### Traffic load balancing
 Load balancing enables distributing request traffic over many instances of the backend application.
 Using AWS Application